sreejithkvenugopal/Residual-Ratio-Thresholding/README.md

 # Usage
 Please see the associated notebooks for a tutorial like description on using RRT.

+# Publications

 The following papers are published based on the concept of Residual Ratio Thresholding.

 1. Signal and Noise Statistics Oblivious Orthogonal Matching Pursuit (ICML 2018, http://proceedings.mlr.press/v80/kallummil18a.html) (Operating OMP using RRT)

 2. Noise Statistics Oblivious GARD For Robust Regression With Sparse Outliers (IEEE TSP 2018, https://ieeexplore.ieee.org/abstract/document/8543649) (Operating an algorithm form robust regression called GARD using RRT)

 3).
 Residual Ratio Thresholding for Linear Model Order Selection (IEEE TSP  2019, https://ieeexplore.ieee.org/abstract/document/8573899) (Perform model order selection using RRT.
 Establish links between RRT and Information Theoretic criteria)

 4).
 Generalized residual ratio thresholding (Under review in IEEE TSP 2020, https://arxiv.org/pdf/1912.08637.pdf) (Extended RRT to multiple measurement vectors, group sparsity, LASSO etc.)

 5).
 High SNR consistent compressive sensing without noise statistics.
 (Elsevier Signal Processing 2020 https://www.sciencedirect.com/science/article/abs/pii/S0165168419303883).
 Developed a high SNR consistent version of RRT.

-Please cite the relevant papers while using this work.
+Please cite the relevant papers if you are using these codes.
 This set of Python RRT codes is a work under progress.
 Will be fully ready by November 2020.
+For comments/suggestions, please write to sreejith.k.venugopal@gmail.com